gandoulf/LayeredFOW_Demo/README.md

 The DungeonGenerator plugins might not compile with Unreal 5.4 because of a virtual function.
 You will have to edit this declaration UDungeonTransactionalHierarchicalInstancedStaticMeshComponent::AddInstances

-replace in UDungeonTransactionalHierarchicalInstancedStaticMeshComponent.h <br />
+replace in DungeonTransactionalHierarchicalInstancedStaticMeshComponent.h <br />
 ```
 virtual TArray<int32> AddInstances(const TArray<FTransform>& instanceTransforms, bool bShouldReturnIndices, bool bWorldSpace = false) override;
 ```